bearkerb/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to mark a maintenance job as completed.
-2. **System** verifies that it is valid and corresponds to an existing unmarked job.
+2. **System** verifies that the request is valid and corresponds to an existing unmarked job.
 3. **System** sets the status of the maintenance job.
 4. **System** shows the success message and refreshes the maintenance job list display to reflect the new status.